 Sangeet or Mehfils form an integral part of the wedding celebrations.
 Both men and women have their own mehfils, wherein they sing and dance.

 This is followed by Mayera Dastoor custom, as per which the maternal uncles of the bride and the groom distributes gifts in the house.
-Other important ritual is Janev, in which the groom is made to wear a white thread.
-Before wearing a three stranded holy thread (“Janev”),the groom pretends to run away from the marital bounds while his maternal uncle persuade him to lead a married life.
-By wearing the Janev, the bridegroom indicates that he is ready for marriage..
+Another important ritual is Janev, in which the groom is made to wear a white thread.
+Before wearing a three stranded holy thread (“Janev”), the groom pretends to run away from the marital bounds while his maternal uncle persuades him to lead a married life.
+By wearing the Janev, the bridegroom indicates that he is ready for marriage.
 Subsequently, the Palla Dastoor is conducted, wherein the bride worships Goddess Gauri.

 When the bride and groom meet, they exchange garlands made of flowers.
 After the Jaimala marriage custom, the couple is led to the wedding Mandap.

 When they reach to mandap, a cloth around the groom’s waist is tied to the bride’s bridal Saree or Vesh.
 This is Granth Bandhan or Gathjoda.
-After this the bride places her hand in her future husband’s hand and holy water is poured in it.
+After this, the bride places her hand in her future husband’s hand and holy water is poured into it.
 This is Paanigrahan.